aaronbloomfield/slp/docs/django-deployment.md

 A bunch of notes:

-- `user` is the username of whomever is running the Django app, and `djangohw` is the name of the project.
+- `user` is the username of whomever is running the Django app, and `mysite` is the name of the project.
 - The first four lines deal with the `static` directory -- since there are multiple Django apps, there will be multiple static directories.
 See the [Django getting started](django-getting-started.html) ([md](django-getting-started.md)) page for how to configure a given Django project to use the correct static directory.
+Using a static directory that is directly below the main project directory (as opposed to in an app directory) will likely require one to run `python manage.py collectstatic`, as described on the [Django getting started](django-getting-started.html) ([md](django-getting-started.md)) page.
 - The [WSGIScriptAlias](https://code.google.com/p/modwsgi/wiki/ConfigurationDirectives#WSGIScriptAlias) line indicates the URL (after the server) links to the particular Django app.
 As we want them in sub-directories, we have the URL part be `/django/user`.
 Note that we do *not* have to create the `/django/` directory in the HTML document root (likely `/var/www/html`).
 - The [WSGIProcessGroup](https://code.google.com/p/modwsgi/wiki/ConfigurationDirectives#WSGIProcessGroup) creates a process group, which allows one (or more) apps to run as a specific user.
 The `user` part of that line needs to be a valid user name on the system
 - The [WSGIDaemonProcess](https://code.google.com/p/modwsgi/wiki/ConfigurationDirectives#WSGIDaemonProcess) line indicates that this particular Django app will run under the `user` user, and the path to the django app is provided.
 The `user` part of that line needs to match the one in the WSGIProcessGroup.